Syro-Malabaric Rite: Great prostration

 A feature of the Syro-Malabaric Rāza is the part called 'eight-organ prostration' (Sāṣṭāmgapṟaṅāmam).
+Simultaneously, the hymn Kahna Ma D'a'el is sung as the first part of Onisa d'rāze (Antiphon of the Mysteries) by the ministers and the congregation.
+(Note: Among the East Syriac churches of the Middle East, Kahna ma d'a'el is alternatively used in the order of priestly ordination (syāmīda) and as the proper Onīsa d'rāze for the seventh Sunday of season of Shlihe.)

 The prostration is performed after the Liturgy of the Word and the blessing and dismissal of the catechumens.
 The chief celebrant reaches the center of the naive and prostrates with eight organs (forehead, palms, knees, and feet) around a special rectangular carpet spread on the floor.
 This ritual is performed by bowing three times to each of the 4 sides of the carpet.
-At this time, the first part of Onisa da Raze (Antiphon of the Mysteries) is sung by the ministers and the congregation.
 Theologians interpret this as a distant preparation for the epiclesis of the Holy Qurbāna.

 Historians consider this to be part of the worship at the 'Bēma'.
-The Bēma was part of the church architecture of the Church of the East until the 14th century.
+(Note: The Bēma was part of the church architecture of the Church of the East until the 14th century.
 The Bēma is a raised platform located in the center of the church.
-The Bēma included the main pulpit, known as the Gāgulta, two smaller pulpits for Old and New Testament readings, the bishop's throne, and seats for other priests.
-The construction of the Bēma was avoided in small churches due to space constraints and other inconveniences.
+The Bēma included the main pulpit, known as the Gāgulta, two smaller pulpits for Old and New Testament readings, the bishop's throne, and seats for other priests.)
+The construction of the Bēma was avoided in smaller churches due to space constraints and other inconveniences.
 The same was true of the churches in Malabar, which were relatively small due to the limitations of the local architectural style.
 However, scholars consider the prostration as evidence that the rituals that were supposed to be performed in the Bēma were performed without interruption in the churches of Malabar, even in the absence of the Bēma.

 The servers after preparing the bread and wine for the Holy Qurbāna leads the celebrant standing at the Bēma, after the liturgy of the Word and the blessing and dismissal of the catechumens, for the litugy of the sacrament in the Madbaha.
 This is a ritual prayer performed for the descent of the Holy Spirit, in which the celebrant goes to all 4 sides of the Bēma and bows down three times each.
 In the Syro-Malabaric liturgy, a rectangular cloth sewn with a Saint Thomas Cross is spread on the floor in the center of the church in the place of the Bēma.